facebookresearch/llm-speedrunner/README.md

 ### Agents
 Each system-prompted LLM instance is abstracted as an agent, with an `act` method, which takes a prompt (e.g. instruction) and optionally a _validator function_ and a value for `max_retries`.
-The validator function returns a string value, that can be an arbitrary post-processed version of the LLM response to the prompt, and it should always return `None` to mark the response as invalid.
+The validator function returns a string value, that can be an arbitrary post-processed version of the LLM response to the prompt, and it should return `None` to mark the response as invalid.
 The method `act` will then retry querying the LLM with the prompt a maximum of `max_retries` times.

-In particular, it would makes sense to implment `Ideator` and `Implementer` as subclasses of `Agent`.
+In particular, it would make sense to implement `Ideator` and `Implementer` as subclasses of `Agent`.

 ### Versioned workspaces